sentryco/SplitViewKit/README.md

 - Consider adding an option for 70% landscape mode could be to not use .all, and use .double instead
 - Consider adding basic implementation on how to retain column-widths with user-default for macOS
 - Consider adding sidebar / main / detail column widths to debug container
-- Consider looking into how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?)
+- Consider looking into how to avoid subduing the colors in compact mode (maybe because of hybrid color?, try pure black etc?) (surface level research on this came up empty)
-- Consider checking that lightmode works well (make different b/w gifs etc)
+- Consider checking that lightmode works well in the example project
 - Consider adding info around how to remove the ability to create multiple windows of the same app on iPad.
-Write a note about it in the readme
+Write a note about it in the readme (might be out of scope)
 - Consider making selections in the lists not show in compact mode.
+In the example project.
+- Consider moving some debug tools from the SplitViewKit to the example project